How to Prepare for a Successful Year in Middle School

 As children move from elementary school to middle school, they can be thrilled about this huge step, but still nervous about the big buildings, classroom changes, new teachers and don’t even get me started on PE.

-Students are also trying to figure out organization (dealing with lockers, for example), punctuality, bullying, and integrating puberty and frenemy drama.
+Students are also trying to figure out organization (dealing with lockers or finally writing in a planner, for example), punctuality, bullying, and integrating puberty and frenemy drama.

 For many students, the biggest question is “Where will I fit in?”
 This question applies to the social and academic aspects of school.
 Where will your child land with their class work?
 Where will they land in a new group of friends?
 It’s a lot to process at that age!